 The .wallet (.dharma, .zzzzz) files virus proliferates by means of exploits and phishing.
 The former technique is only efficient if a targeted user has been neglecting critical software updates.
 Having browsed to a hacked website, they run the risk of being redirected to an exploit’s landing page, which takes advantage of unpatched programs’ vulnerabilities and executes the ransomware.
 The latter, phishing, methodology requires users’ manual action.
 More specifically, they trigger the contamination chain by opening a malicious attachment disguised as an invoice, payroll, CV or job offer.
-Unfortunately, there is no free decryption tool for .wallet files ciphered by the Dharma virus.
-In case cases, though, the techniques below may be of help.
+Unfortunately, there is no universal free decryption tool for .wallet files ciphered by the Dharma or CryptoMix virus.
+In some cases, though, the techniques below may be of help.

 .Wallet ransomware automated removal and data recovery